 The new wave of recreational marijuana sales in California is just around the corner and the buzz of excitement from non-medical marijuana card holders is palpable.
 Now to address a word that’s been flitting around the state since last year’s election: taxes.
 How much will they go up, who will be affected and how do you avoid paying astronomical amounts of money for your medicine?

-Licenses for growing, transporting and selling medical and recreational marijuana in California are scheduled to be issued by the January 1, 2018 deadline, and with them come the new tax guidelines that litter the verbiage of Prop 64 and were approved and ironed out in Senate Bill 94 this past June.
+Licenses for growing, transporting and selling medical and recreational marijuana in California are scheduled to be issued beginning in January 2018, and with them come the new tax guidelines that litter the verbiage of Prop 64 and were approved and ironed out in Senate Bill 94 this past June.
 Taxes are imposed at the top, then trickle down to the bottom.
 For cannabis, the top is the growers, the bottom is the buyers (you) and the middle man (dispensaries) must be the go-between for these two classes.

 We, retailers, must tax our recreational patients 15%* so we can pay our growers the 15% increase so they can in turn pay the state this excise tax that is non-negotiable.
 FYI: this 15% tax is applied before sales tax.
 There will also be a state cultivation levy of $9.25 per ounce for cannabis flowers and $2.75 per ounce for leaves.
 To break it down, an 1/8th of cannabis flower usually retails for about $35, with top shelf siting at around $50; these will increase to about $40 and $58, respectively for recreational sales.
 Accessories are not subject to this excise tax, so vapes, pipes, and papers will remain the same price.